Belgian Gardens

 Belgian Gardens's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Belgian Gardens residents' health data shows positive outcomes, aligning with national benchmarks for mortality rates and health conditions.
-Common health issues affect both young and elderly residents similarly.
+Belgian Gardens' health data shows positive results, aligning with national benchmarks for mortality rates and health conditions.
+Common health issues are similar across both young and elderly residents.

-Private health cover is high at 59% (1,245 people), compared to 52.5% in Rest of Qld.
-Mental health issues and arthritis are the most common conditions, affecting 8.6% and 8.1%, respectively.
-72.0% report no medical ailments, higher than Rest of Qld's 67.6%.
+Private health cover is high at 59% (1,245 people), compared to Regional Qld's 52.5%.
+Mental health issues affect 8.6%, arthritis impacts 8.1%, while 72.0% report no medical ailments, compared to 67.6% in Regional Qld.
 Working-age residents' health outcomes are typical.
-There are 16.5% (347 people) aged 65 and over, lower than Rest of Qld's 20.4%.
-Senior health outcomes are above average, matching national rankings.
+The area has 16.5% (347 people) aged 65 and over, lower than Regional Qld's 20.4%.
+Senior health outcomes are above average, matching national rankings for the general population.

 Frequently Asked Questions - Health